These pistachio chocolate chip cookies are chewy cookies filled with pistachio cream and crispy pistachios, with crisp edges and soft centers.

 Instructions

-Into a large mixing bowl, add the room temperature butter, sugar, brown sugar, kosher salt, and vanilla extract, and cream it with an electric hand mixer for 2-3 minutes or until it’s creamy and light in color.
+Into a large mixing bowl, add the room-temperature butter, granulated sugar, brown sugar, kosher salt, and vanilla extract.

-Add the egg, and egg yolk and mix until combined and creamy.
+Add the egg and egg yolk, and mix again until the mixture is creamy and fully combined.

-Add the pistachios and chocolate chips and mix until well combined.
+Mix in the chopped pistachios and chocolate chips until evenly distributed.

-Then, add the flour, cornstarch, and baking soda, and mix until just combined and there are no lumps of flour showing.
+Add the flour, cornstarch, and baking soda, and mix just until the dough comes together and no dry flour remains.
+Do not overmix.

-Place the cookie dough balls onto a parchment paper-lined baking sheet, and bake in a 180c (350f) preheated oven for 12-15 minutes or until the edges are lightly golden and the centers look just set.
+Arrange the stuffed cookie dough balls on the prepared baking sheet and bake for 12–15 minutes, or until the edges are lightly golden and the centers look just set.
+For a gooey middle, slightly underbake them.

-I recommend underbaking them a little to keep the middle gooey.
-Let the cookies cool for a few minutes on the baking sheet before transferring to a rack.
-Enjoy them warm or store them for later!
+Let the cookies cool on the baking sheet for a few minutes, then transfer to a wire rack.
+Enjoy warm or store for later!

 Expert Tips

 - Line your sheet pan with parchment paper or a silicone mat!
-This step helps the cookies to bake evenly, and it makes sure that your brown butter chocolate chunk cookies release easily from the pan.
+This step helps the cookies bake evenly and ensures they release easily from the pan.

 - Don’t flatten the cookies.
 Leave the dough balls tall so they stay thick and soft while baking.